VilleRytinki/sample_app/README.md

 - Error handling for invalid signup/login with error messages via flash.
 - Responsive design using Bootstrap ex. header navigation links on smaller screens.
 - Implements "Remember me" - functionality via cookies to enable persistent sessions across pages.
 By default the login state is preserved for the duration of the browser session.
+- User can now modify own information.
+Users are restricted from modifying other users and are required to log in.

 # Technologies used
 This project uses Rails, Postgresql, Javascript, HTML and CSS in order to build a full-blown database backed web-app.